Climate Resilience & Strategy Consulting Director, Marsh Advisory

 Where practical and helpful, you should back-test present-day risk for certain perils and geographies against real-world outcomes.
 You should expect a correlation between major recent events and locations, which would should show as a higher risk in the model.
 This is best undertaken by an independent party, though the vendor should have an internal process equivalent to this.

 The outputs of these models are useful across scenario analysis and reporting (such as the stress tests and TCFD reporting mentioned above), internal testing of existing risk positions, and front-book decision making.
-Ideally, an organization will use the same model across all these exercises (and across business units, such as debt and equity investments) in order to ensure consistency of appetite.
+Ideally, an organisation will use the same model across all these exercises (and across business units, such as debt and equity investments) in order to ensure consistency of appetite.

 The above suggestions represent better overall economic outcomes than rendering assets and businesses stranded, but may require a step-change in engagement from certain investors.